German Kranz Cake

 Step 3

-So put 1 glass of sugar in an older pan and let it melt slowly over medium heat.
+Slowly melt 1 glass of sugar in an old pan over medium heat.

 German Kranz Cake - Step 3